risk-first/website/README.md

 ## Left To Do

-- Write the front matter
+- Write the front matter DONE
-- Update captions
 - Figure out how to reference 3rd party sites correctly.
 DONE
 - Generate high-quality versions of the diagrams.
 - Figure out diagram sizing.
 DONE
 - Bold for any internal references  DONE
 - Better fixedWidth font            DONE
+- Update captions
+-

 ## Images:

 - Then, we can sort out the Communication Risk icon.
+DONE
 - Also, we need to sort out text centering.
 It should work.
+DONE
 - Namespaces are painful.
 Nounproject keeps using new ones.
 Maybe we should just add some code to remove them?
 DONE

 ## Templating